 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-A HELOC allows you to borrow money as you need it, tapping into your home’s equity as collateral.
-Because the loan is secured by your home, you might qualify for lower interest rates.
-However, using a HELOC for business purposes comes with risks, such as losses due to an uncertain business climate and the ramifications of putting your home’s equity on the line.
+A home equity line of credit (HELOC) allows you to borrow money as you need it, tapping your home’s equity at a relatively lower rate and using the funds for virtually any reason.
+Using a HELOC for business purposes, however, can come with risks, such as losses due to an uncertain business climate and the ramifications of putting your home’s equity on the line.

 Is it a good idea to use a HELOC for my business?

 If you can afford to repay it, using a HELOC for your business could be a good idea.
 You might get lower interest rates than you would otherwise, and the rotating credit means you only need to borrow what is necessary.